For many young people, college is not really necessary because it is expensive and does not necessarily lead to high - paying jobs.

 The growing gap between value and cost has changed Gen Z's attitudes toward higher education.

-A 2022 survey by Morning Consult, a global market research firm, found that only 41% of Gen Zers “have confidence in American universities,” significantly lower than previous generations.
+A 2022 survey by Morning Consult, a global market research firm, found that only 41% of Gen Z “have confidence in American universities,” significantly lower than previous generations.

 If they choose to pursue college, Gen Z is most concerned with finding a well-paying job, especially in today’s volatile economy.
-Majors that offer high-paying job opportunities, such as computer science, engineering, business, and health sciences, are increasingly popular.
+Majors that offer high-paying jobs, such as computer science, engineering, business, and health sciences, are increasingly popular.

-The University of California-Berkeley has established the College of Computing, Data Science, and Society for the first time.
-Although Computer Science was a new major 5 years ago, it is now in the top 3 hottest majors at the school.
+The University of California-Berkeley has established the College of Computing, Data Science and Society for the first time.
+Although Computer Science was a new major 5 years ago, it is now among the top 3 hottest majors at the school.

-Humanities majors, on the other hand, have plummeted.
-Last year, only 7 percent of Harvard’s incoming class were majoring in the humanities, compared with 20 percent a decade ago and 30 percent in the 1970s.
-At Marymount University, nine majors, including English, History, Philosophy, and more, were eliminated in February.
+In contrast, humanities majors have plummeted.
+Last year, only 7% of Harvard University’s incoming class studied the humanities, compared with 20% a decade ago and 30% in the 1970s.
+At Marymount University, nine majors, including English, History, Philosophy, etc., were eliminated in February of this year.

 "The truth is that studying literature and other forms of humanities only attracts the interest of students who do not need a job making money right after graduation," said Richard Saller, a professor at Stanford University.